An Equivalence Principle for the Spectrum of Random Inner-Product Kernel Matrices with Polynomial Scalings: The Operator Norms of

 Thus, to control the probability on the left-hand side, it suffices to bound $\EE\tr(\mA_k^{2p})$ for a sufficiently large integer $p$.
 Bounds for the moments have been previously studied in the literature. \citet{cheng2013SpectrumRandom} provides a bound for the 4th moment $\EE\tr(\mA_k^{4})$.
 For general $p \in \N$, \citet[Lemma 3]{ghorbani2020Linearizedtwolayers} showed that

 for some positive constant $C$.
-Substituting \eref{moment_previous} into \eref{op_reg_1}, we can see that, when $k > \ell$, this moment bound is not sufficient to make \eref{op_reg_1} smaller than $d^{-D}$ for any $D > 0$.
-In this work, we adapt the moment calculations in \cite{ghorbani2020Linearizedtwolayers} and obtain a new bound for $\EE\tr(\mA_k^{2P})$ that is tight up to its leading order (see Lemma~\ref{lemma:trace_bnd}).
+By substituting \eref{moment_previous} into \eref{op_reg_1}, we observe that, when $k > \ell$, this moment bound is not sufficient to make \eref{op_reg_1} smaller than $d^{-D}$ for every $D > 0$.
+As a result, we cannot use \eref{moment_previous} to show $\norm{\mA_k}_\mathsf{op} \prec 1$.
+In this work, we adapt the moment calculations from \cite{ghorbani2020Linearizedtwolayers} and derive a new bound for $\EE\tr(\mA_k^{2P})$ that is tight up to its leading order (see Lemma~\ref{lemma:trace_bnd}).

 As in \cite{ghorbani2020Linearizedtwolayers}, our moment calculations hinge on the following property of Gegenbauer polynomials. \begin{lemma} Let $\vz \sim \unifsp$.
 For each $k \in \N_0$ and any deterministic vectors $\vx, \vy$ in $\sph$, we have